abhishekdipu/notes-redux/notes/3_redux_with_react/9. Async Actions API/info.md

 ## NB : some of other important packages, which can be uses as per our requirement

+- we are not using this in this demo project

 1. redux-axios MW
 2. redux-persist